Sinan81/cpsc128/README.md

 git push
 ```

-# python cheatsheet
+## python cheatsheet

 - get help via `help()`

-# github Markdown (optional)
+## github Markdown (optional)

-If you want to create nice looking pages on github (such as README.md), you might want to checkout the following links for examples for Markdown (.md) language:
+If you want to create nice looking pages on github (such as README.md), you might want to checkout the following links for examples of Markdown (.md) language:

 * https://guides.github.com/features/mastering-markdown/
 * https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet